You’re unsure if GreenLife pans are oven-safe and don’t want to ruin them. It can be hard to tell if a pan is oven-safe just by looking at it.

 Some pans have a metal handle that will get too hot in the oven, while others have a silicone handle that withstands high temperatures.
 Pans that aren’t oven-safe can warp or even melt when exposed to high temperatures, so it’s essential only to use pans that are specifically labeled as “oven-safe.”

-If you’re stuck with this question, we hear you.
 This quick guide will help you determine if your GreenLife pan is oven-safe or not.
 So, read on, and use your favorite GreenLife pan the right way!

 Yes, Green Life pans are oven safe and can be used for baking and roasting.
 These pans are made of heavy-duty anodized aluminum, making them durable and able to withstand high temperatures.
 The soft-grip silicone base provides even heat distribution and prevents the pan from overheating.
 Whether cooking a pizza or a roast, Green Life pans are always safe for oven cooking.